-- 3.2 Justification is the process of determining for a planned exposure situation whether a practice is, overall, beneficial; that is, whether the expected benefits to individuals and to society from introducing or continuing the practice outweigh the harm (including radiation detriment) resulting from the practice [1].
+- 3.2 Justification is the process of determining for a planned exposure situation whether a practice is, overall, beneficial; that is, whether the expected benefits to individuals and to society from introducing or continuing the practice outweigh the harm (including radiation detriment) resulting from the practice [10].
 Except for situations described in para.
 3.3, decommissioning and the release of sites from regulatory control should not be regarded as separate practices requiring justification in their own right.
-The consequences of both decommissioning and the subsequent release of a site from regulatory control should be considered within the initial justified decision on the adoption of the practice as a whole. - 3.3 For some existing sites, an initial justification decision on the adoption of the practice as a whole did not take place, for example because the practice was adopted before the adoption of the principle of justification.
-The decommissioning and release of such sites from regulatory control should be justified, i.e. the expected benefits of completing the decommissioning of the site and releasing it from regulatory control has to outweigh the harm (including radiation detriment) arising from those activities.
+The consequences of both decommissioning and the subsequent release of a site from regulatory control should be considered within the initial justified decision on the adoption of the practice as a whole. - 3.3 For some existing sites, an initial justification decision on the adoption of the practice as a whole did not take place, for example because the practice had been adopted before the principle of justification was first introduced.
+Full decommissioning and release of some of the complex nuclear sites dating from the early years of the nuclear era might be difficult and might introduce high risks for the people and the environment.
+In such cases a separate justification for the decommissioning and release of sites from regulatory control may be necessary, to demonstrate that the expected benefits of completing the decommissioning and releasing the site from regulatory control outweigh the harm (including radiation detriment) arising from those activities.